 “Sounds like rock n roll.
 So, what’s the story about Sir John?”

 “It’s confidential.
-I told Coach Diaz, but you should know, too.
+I told Coach Diaz.
+You should know, too.
 He’s Jace’s step-brother.
 His older brother killed Jace.
 Social Services took John away from his parents.
 He’s staying with the Watt’s.”

 “Is he in danger?
 Should we keep an eye out for him.”

 “That would be great.
 His brother’s in jail, but they may release him.
-He should always be with Stu or Scott, and Mike, too.
+John should always be with Stu or Scott, and Mike, too.
 He’s still at his old school.
-We wanted him to feel comfortably safe, so he’s here with you.
+We want him to feel comfortably safe, so he’s here with you.
 He’s not a jock and has Speedo issues.”

 “That’s pretty normal.
 If there’s trouble, who should we call.”

 “Just call the police.
 Mr Antonio’s his court appointed guardian.”

 “Mike Antonio?
 You got a heavy hitter there.”

 “You certainly get the right people on your side, Tim.
 By the way, you might want to make an effort with Scott.
 He’s really mad at you.”